albertz/commandergenius/readme.txt

 This compiler flags will catch most obvious errors, you may add them to AppCflags var in settings:
 -Werror=strict-aliasing -Werror=cast-align -Werror=pointer-arith -Werror=address

+The application will automatically get moved to SD-card on Android 2.2 or newer, (or you can install app2sd for older, but rooted phones), however the shared libraries have to be stored on the device internal storage, and that may be not desired for older phones with very little storage.
+The script app2sd.sh will re-package your .apk file in such a way that the shared libraries will not be extracted by Android OS but by application itself, and it will remove them from internal storage right after starting up, so you still need that space free, but only temporarily.

 How to compile your own application using automake/configure scripts
 ====================================================================